Navesink people

 Their territory included the peninsula, as well as the highlands south of it, where they lived along its cliffs and creeks.
 Archeological artifacts have been found throughout this area.
 The Navesink shared the totem, a turtle, and spoke the same Lenape dialect, Unami, as their neighbors, the Raritan, and other groups such as the Hackensack and Tappan.

 Early European contact was in the 16th and 17th centuries.
 The explorer Henry Hudson, an English sea captain first had contact with the Navesink among Native Americans, as recorded in journals from his ship, the Halve Maen on September 3, 1609.
 When crew went off the ship, they were attacked by Navesink.
 John Colman was killed and was said to be buried at what is now called Coleman's Point.

 Cornelius Van Werckhoven, an investor in New Netherland purchased a tract called Nevesings in November 1651.

 At the time of the surrender of the Dutch provincial colony of New Netherland to the British in 1664, the Navesink sachem, or chief, was Passachquon.
-In 1668, English settlers bought the whole peninsula from the Navesink Lenape and called it Portland Poynt.
+In 1668, English settlers led by Richard Hartshorne bought the whole peninsula from the Navesink Lenape and called it Portland Poynt.